We treat sleep apnea every single day here in our office and believe that sleep apnea is a hidden epidemic in America.

 CPAP is not the only treatment for sleep apnea.
 There are also oral appliances that will help your airway remain more open so you can breathe better while sleeping, snore less and feel more rested when you're wake.
 Almost anyone with obstructive sleep apnea can be treated with an oral appliance.

-We have patients come back and tell us how they’ve lost 60 pounds from their metabolism increasing and others who went from sleeping four hours a night to sleeping almost eight hours a night and feel completely revitalized in their day-to-day life.
+We have patients come back and tell us how they’ve lost 60 pounds because their metabolism increased.
+Others have gone from sleeping four hours a night to sleeping almost eight hours a night and feel completely revitalized in their day-to-day life.

 American's With Sleep Apnea